kaltura/kaltura-api-workshop/README.md

 ### Task 5.1
 #### Get Playlist

-Retrieve the playlist for playback, using the provided entryId
+Retrieve the playlist for playback, using the provided playlist ID

 ### Task 5.2
 #### Get Playlist Entry Status